Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Discussion

+If one instead considers $b\bar{b}\rightarrow b\bar{b}$, the difference between QCD and EW corrections becomes far more pronounced due to the lack of explicit numerator factors of $m_t$ in the full-theory amplitudes.
+The effect of $m_t$ is already apparent in the unequal-mass case of $t\bar{b}\rightarrow t\bar{b}$, where the matching coefficients are more than one order of magnitude suppressed versus the $t\bar{t}\rightarrow t\bar{t}$ case.
+However, in QCD, annihilation diagrams are forbidden in this case, and thus $d^c_{xy}$ obtains only EW contributions through $W$ boson exchange.
+Thus, in the nonrelativistic regime, our results further justify the necessity of EW corrections in precision calculations, in particular when considering processes involving the top quark.

-We end by noting that these results were achieved with the help of \texttt{Mathematica} accompanied by the package, \texttt{FeynCalc} \cite{shtabovenko2016new}, to compute the necessary amplitudes and deal with the algebra.
-We employed further sub-packages of \texttt{FeynCalc} such as \texttt{FeynHelpers} \cite{shtabovenko2017feynhelpers} which reduces and provides explicit expressions for one-loop scalar integrals by connecting the reduction package, \texttt{fire} \cite{smirnov2020fire6}, with the analytic scalar integrals program, \texttt{Package-X} \cite{patel2015package}.
-Lastly, we employed the \texttt{FeynOnium} sub-package, which comes equipped with functions for dealing with calculations in the non-relativistic limit \cite{brambilla2020feynonium}.
+We end by noting that our results have been obtained with the help of the programming language \texttt{Mathematica} accompanied by the package \texttt{FeynCalc}~\cite{Shtabovenko:2016sxi} to compute the necessary amplitudes and to deal with the algebra.
+Furthermore, we employed subpackages of \texttt{FeynCalc}, such as \texttt{FeynHelpers}~\cite{Shtabovenko:2016whf}, which reduces the amplitudes and provides explicit expressions for one-loop scalar integrals by connecting the reduction package \texttt{fire}~\cite{Smirnov:2019qkx} with the analytic scalar-integral program \texttt{Package-X}~\cite{Patel:2016fam}.
+Lastly, we employed the \texttt{FeynOnium} subpackage, which comes equipped with functions for dealing with calculations in the nonrelativistic limit~\cite{Brambilla:2020fla}.